muhilanmuhilan444-dev/SGD-Classifier/README.md

 ```
 /*
 Program to implement the prediction of iris species using SGD Classifier.
-Developed by:Ramya G
+Developed by:A MUHILAN
-RegisterNumber: 24003270
+RegisterNumber: 25015918

 import pandas as pd